slapec/yaat/README.md

 -   `yaat.http.success`

-    Emitted when the last `POST` was successful.
+    Emitted when the last `POST` and its parsing was successful.

 -   `yaat.http.errors`